MarineRoboticsGroup/cora-experiments/README.md

 ## Dependencies

-Most dependencies you can get via `pip install -r requirements.txt`.
+We packaged a working `conda` environment which handles most of the dependencies.
 However, there are a few repos that you will need to install manually as of now.
+The below snippet should get you started.

 ```bash
 # clone the repo